labordynamicsinstitute/computing4economists/documents/Syllabus-short.md

 * 10:30-11:30 Putting it into practice

-* 11:30-12:30 Extending the principle to other languages
+* 11:30-12:30 Extending the principle to other languages (Kevin McKinney?)
 	* Subroutines in SAS: macros
 	* Subroutines in Stata: programs
-	* Subroutines in Matlab: ??
+	* Subroutines in Matlab: function

 * 13:30-14:30 Putting it into practice

-* 14:30-16:00 Debugging and Code verification (JohnA)
-	* Formal methods for code verification
-	* How to really test your program
-        * SAS, Stata, R, Matlab
+* 14:30-16:00 A practical example: Matlab programming basics (Rick)

 * 16:00-17:00 Putting it into practice